Zverev beats Alcaraz to reach Paris semi-finals

 Now, after beating Alcaraz to earn his first win over a top-10 opponent at a major, Zverev will aim to go one step further.

-The world number three has lost three of his four previous major semi-finals, and when he did progress, lost in the 2020 US Open final to Austria's Dominic Thiem.
+The Olympic champion has lost three of his four previous major semi-finals, and when he did progress, was beaten in the 2020 US Open final by Austria's Dominic Thiem.

+Alcaraz has been the talk of the men's game in an impressive season which has seen him claim a tour-high four titles and win 32 of 35 matches going into the second major quarter-final of his career.

+But he paid the price for being far below his best in the opening two sets against Zverev, who avenged defeat in their recent encounter at the Madrid Open final.